ethanhibiscus/spotify-to-setlist/readme.md

 - **Batch processing** with retry logic to handle API rate limits.
 - **Submodule integration** for `tunebat-api`.

+## ❌ Limitations
+- To abide by tunebat's guidelines, the code can only process 10 songs every 10 seconds.
 ---

 ## 🚀 Installation & Setup